Pacha (Inca mythology): Progressive and cyclic development towards order

-The Inca history of the development of the world was linear, similar to historical narratives, and cyclic, the creation of the world perpetually and symbolically recreating itself.
+The Incas (and, more broadly, Andean cultures) understood time as cyclical, integrated into the concept of “Pacha” (which encompasses space, time, and the cosmic order).
+They did not view history as a straight line with a clear beginning, constant progress, and a definitive end, as in many modern Western historical narratives (influenced by Judeo-Christianity and the idea of linear progress).

 The spatio-temporal development of the cosmos was divided into several fundamental stages in the development of the world: the pre-solar era, during which men lived in semi-darkness, which was closed by the event of the arrival of the sun, establishing the alternation between night and day; the solar era, divided into two periods by the advent of the great flood called Unu Pachacuti ("reversal of space-time, or return of time, by water"), a first period where the huacas ruled the Andean states, and a second during which the relations of opposition and complementarity were maintained between the llaqtas, urban spaces, and urqu, uninhabited lands of the mountains, the ancient huaca lords now personifying the natural spaces surrounding and defining the identity of the Andean socio-territorial and political entities; and then the Purum Pacha and the Inka Pacha, the first era being the pre-Incaic age supposedly uncultured and barbaric, and the second being the Incaic era, in which, following the conquests of the Inca Emperor Pachacuti ("world's turning" or "cataclysm") which mark a "sort of "return to square one", after exhaustion of the forces [camaquen] of the era which was ending" and which then became the old era associated with chaos, the Inca empire is charged of the civilizing and ordering mission of the post-diluvian world, notably in order to delay the end and the cyclical restarting of the world.

 The chroniclers of the colonial period mentioned various pachas, of different number.
 According to Inca Garcilaso de la Vega, there were only two, while Pedro Sarmiento de Gamboa wrote of three eras, and Felipe Guaman Pima de Ayala of five.

-Three realms
+Worlds

 According to various anthropologists, historians and linguists there existed two spatio-temporal "realms" or "worlds", called Pacha, in addition to "This Pacha".
 This postulat is based on Quechua compounds used in colonial sources for Christian concepts pointing to pre-Hispanic use for cosmological concepts.
 That is the case for hananc pacha or hanan pacha and of ucu pacha or ukhu pacha, which were used for "Christian heaven" and "Christian hell", respectively, since at least the first written Quechua text and first Quechua dictionaries.

+Andean tradition conceives of the universe as an interconnected, living system, where the different planes of existence are not strictly separate but are interrelated through complementary dualities (yanantin) and cycles of creation and destruction (pachakuti).